Sergih28/groc/app/README.md

 - `bun prettier:fix`: run prettier and autoformat files.
 - `bun lint:md`: run markdownlint on all markdown files, including files outside the `/app` folder.
 - `bun lint:md:fix`: run markdownlint and fix all markdown files, including files outside the `/app` folder.
+- `bun lint:commit`: run commitlint on the last commit.
+This is just informative, but it does not need to be used as a proper husky hook will be set up for it.